hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 - `phase`: This field could be omitted.
 - `imsi`: The ID of the SIM card participating in the trace (string type).
 - `imei`: The ID of the device participating in the trace (string type).
-- `dspeed`: The download speed of the network at this moment, cell, and event (float type).
+- `dspeed`: The download speed of the network for this particular event (float type).
-- `uspeed`: The upload speed of the network at this moment, cell, and event (float type).
+- `uspeed`: The upload speed of the network for this particular event (float type).
 - `lat`: The latitude of the device from which the event is taking place (float type).
 - `lng`: The longitude of the device from which the event is taking place (float type).
 - `cellDistance`: The distance to the cell of the device (float type).